top of page

 PANICKED DIVER

-Ask for help Respond to directions or questions Can assist in efforts to help Recover quickly
+Asks for help Responds to directions or questions Can assist in efforts to help Recovers quickly

-Overwhelmed by stress or fear Abandoned rational response React through instinct and fear Reject gear (mask on forehead, spitting out regulator or snorkel) Eyes wide Perceptual narrowing Does not respond to directions or questions Passive panic Failing to establish buoyancy
+Overwhelmed by stress or fear Abandoned rational response Reacts through instinct and fear Rejects gear (mask on forehead, spitting out regulator or snorkel) Eyes wide Perceptual narrowing Does not respond to directions or questions Passive panic Fails to establish buoyancy

-In a panicked diver, perceptual narrowing is a decrease in the broad awareness through close focus on a perceived threat.
+In a panicked diver, perceptual narrowing is a decrease in broad awareness through a close focus on a perceived threat.

 Your first concern should be getting that panicked diver buoyant.